 #3 Largest Crocodiles Ever: Mourasuchus – 39 Feet 4 Inches

 There may be as many as 10 subspecies of Mourasuchus.
-These crocodiles that scientists believe grew up to 39 feet four inches long, had a unique duck-like face.
+These crocodiles scientists believe grew up to 39 feet four inches long, and had a unique duck-like face.

 While most species had very strong teeth, fossils show this one had very weak teeth that were very small.
 Eating a different diet than other crocodiles of the same period and location may have helped this croc grow so big as it could weigh up to 16,000 pounds.

 #2 Largest Crocodiles Ever: Purussaurus brasilensis – 41 Feet